pukkok/react-merge-table/README.md

 # 🧩 React Merge Table

+> 📦 This package was formerly published as auto-merge-table.
+Please use react-merge-table going forward.

 **React Merge Table** is a lightweight React component that helps you build semantic `<table>`s in React with automatic cell merging.

 > Tired of managing `rowspan`, `colspan`, and conditional `<td>` rendering?
 Just provide structured data—this component takes care of the merging.